Allan Søgaard

-Allan Søgaard (born 20 January 1978) is a Danish former football (soccer) player, spent his entire career playing for the Danish Superliga side AC Horsens.
+Allan Søgaard (born 20 January 1978) is a Danish former football player, spent his entire career playing for the Danish Superliga side AC Horsens.
 His normal position was as a defensive midfielder.
 He was known as a pacy player, with a major dedication to his team.

 Søgaard played a huge part in AC Horsens' promotion to the Superliga in 2005, and kept up his importance for the team during the first Superliga season.
 However, due to injury, he was out of the team during entire 2007.